-Which is where you were in the summer, if I remember rightly?
-I seem to recall a Grown-up Travel Daily Photo of Wallander´s favorite cafe…
+Which is where you were a few years back, if I remember rightly?
+I seem to recall a Grown-up Travel Daily Photo of Wallander´s favourite cafe…

 First up some background information about the town.
 Ystad has produced a seductive video to sell the town, primarily to attract new residents but it does a good job for us tourists too: